Diversity Resources

 Frederick Douglass Unity House

-Established in 1995 as part of UMass Dartmouth’s efforts to acknowledge the unique circumstances of its increasingly diverse student body, the Frederick Douglass Unity House (FDUH) provides a supportive environment for the academic, cultural, recreational, and social pursuits of UMass Dartmouth’s ALANA students (African/Black, Latin@/Hispanic, Asian/Pacific Islander, Native American/Indigenous).
-All are welcome!
+The Frederick Douglass Unity House was established in 1995, as a part of UMass Dartmouth’s efforts to acknowledge the unique needs of its increasingly diverse student body.
+The Unity House provides a supportive and inclusive environment for the academic, cultural, recreational, and social pursuits of UMass Dartmouth students of color and intercultural allies.
+It is a co-curricular center where activities and initiatives are designed that challenge, foster, and enrich the cultural life of the members of the UMass Dartmouth community.

 Office of Student Accessibility Services